 The major military posts in the Swan River Colony were established early in the Colony’s history and were populated by a number of men from different regiments.
 This was not the case with Champion Bay and Sharks Bay.
 The 99th was the only regiment deployed at these two stations.

 To be precise, Champion and Shark(s) Bays were, and still are, a body of water; thus obviously a military post was not located thereon.
-‘Champion Bay’ military post covered the town sites of Geraldton, Port Gregory and the Geraldine Minesite.
+‘Champion Bay’ military post covered the town sites of Geraldton, Northampton and Port Gregory.
 ‘Shark(s) Bay’ military post (sometimes called Irwin Station) covered Dirk Hartog Island comprising Quoin Bluff and Guano Rock, and Eggshell Island.
-However, the Musters and Pay Lists describe the deployment of 99th Regiment troops at either Chamption Bay or Sharks Bay, thus recording that Her Majesty’s Army did indeed walk on water!
+However, the Musters and Pay Lists describe the deployment of 99th Regiment troops at either Champion Bay or Sharks Bay, thus recording that Her Majesty’s Army did indeed walk on water!

 Arrival in the Colony of the 99th Detachment